MicrosoftDocs/win32/desktop-src/Debug/image-help-library.md

 ---
-Description: This overview describes the function set provided by the ImageHlp DLL.
+description: This overview describes the function set provided by the ImageHlp DLL.
 These functions allow you to work with a portable executable (PE) image. ms.assetid: 45579485-a129-4c42-ab76-a7f57d79b46a
 title: Image Help Library
 ms.topic: article